seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 $loop->run();
 {% endhighlight %}

 This is our entry point, our future RESTful API server.
 Here we have a *"hello-world"* HTTP server.
-It has one middleware `$hello` which is triggered for all incoming requests and return a plain text string 'Hello'.
+It has one middleware `$hello` which is triggered for all incoming requests and returns a plain text string 'Hello'.

 >*If you are not familiar with ReactPHP middleware and don't know how they work check [this article]({% post_url 2017-12-20-reactphp-http-middleware %}){:target="_blank"}.*